vharishcse/Rag_Chatbot/README.md

 ## 📄 Example Questions

 - Why is my trading balance not updated even after adding funds successfully?
-- How do I close my account?
+- Can I place an order when markets are closed (AMO Order)?
 - What are brokerage charges?

 ---